-Below are a select group of people, one from each of our members, who have embodied the values and enhanced the community of the Graduate Theological Union.
+Below are a select group of people, one from each of our members, who have embodied the values and enhanced the community of the Graduate Theological Union during its first 50 years.
 For their legacy of service, we honor them with a Lifetime Achievement Award.

 Graduate Theological Union, Consortial Registrar (1971-2008)

 Sharon-Gay Smith was born in February 1942.
 She spent her youth travelling around the world with her family, courtesy of the US Army and Air Force.
 She graduated from the University of California, Berkeley with a degree in anthropology and political science, but also attended CDSP for two quarters.